Collaborative Learning Institute

 - Have a committed, core team of four to five members with an identified lead representative.

-Teams that meet the eligibility requirements for the CLI will receive details about the schedule for the 2024 CLI sessions (which will be determined based on details collected from the pre-applications) and an invitation to complete the full application.
-The full application will collect information about each team member and details regarding what the team is aiming to get out of completing the CLI.
-Before completing this pre-application, please review the 2024 IFNC CLI Information Packet in detail to learn more about the CLI learning content, time commitment, and eligibility requirements.
+Team applications for the 2024 CLI were accepted in the fall of 2023.
+Teams that met the eligibility requirements received details about the schedule for the 2024 CLI sessions and an invitation to complete the full application.
+The full application collected information about each team member and details regarding what the team is aiming to get out of completing the CLI.
+Team members were asked to review the 2024 IFNC CLI Information Packet in detail to learn more about the CLI learning content, time commitment, and eligibility requirements.

-If any questions arise, please contact the CLI Project Manager, Siarra Scott at siscott[at]email.unc.edu for assistance.
+Please contact the CLI Project Manager, Siarra Scott at email@example.com if you have any questions.

 If you are interested in using a systems thinking approach for ACEs prevention efforts but, for any reason, are not able to apply to the CLI, IFNC offers another training program, Strengthening Systems for North Carolina Children (SYNC), that may be a good fit for your goals.
 Click on the infographic below to view a comparison of the CLI and SYNC.